gmostofabd/PowerPointToMedia-PPTMagic/README.md

 1. **Converting PowerPoint to MP4**
    - Step-by-step guide to exporting your presentation as a video.

+   🎥 **Convert any PowerPoint slide into a video file** easily with **no hassle** or the complexity of video editors.
+You can achieve professional results using PowerPoint's built-in tools, while also preparing video thumbnails and banners for social media platforms **quickly and efficiently**.

 2. **Creating GIFs from Slides**
    - Instructions for making animated GIFs from your slides.